CPSECapstone/webrew/docs/environment_directions.md

 #### Continuous Delivery/Continuous Integration

-Withint the front end repo, a workflow is setup with Github action.
+Withint the front end repo, a workflow is setup with **Github Actions**.
 The workflow includes a series of actions, spining up a runtime environement, installing dependencies, linting coding, building the project and running test suites.

 **Q: How to trigger the workflow?**
-**A:** The workflow will be triggered automatically on two events, 1). any push to branches other than `main`.
+**A:** The workflow will be triggered automatically on two events, 1). any `push` to branches other than `main`.
-  2). any pull_request to `main` branch.
+  2). any `pull_request` to `main` branch.

 **Q: Where do I check the output of the workflow** **A:** Go to the home page of the repo, and click the `Actions`.
 You will set the real time workflow log and all history logs as well.
 If any of the workflow fails, it should not be merged back to `main` branch.